na-na-hi/renget/archive/iftod.md

 >\>ywn hold zinogre's paws in your hands and watch him struggle emotionally because he has feelings for you but is too afraid to share them

-\>Hold his paws, see him struggle internally
+%darkgreen%\>Hold his paws, see him struggle internally
 \>Softly massage them to try to calm him down, only increasing his internal conflict
 \>Compliment him on how soft they are, while rubbing one on your cheek
 \>He looks like he's about to cry, but you're not sure if it would be tears of anxiety, or tears of joy